Aronnax9000/Vega816/README.md

-# VegaSMP BB816
+# Vega BB816
 A Multiprocessed Implementation of the Kohlbecker 65816 Breakout Board.

+Through-hole RAM has a worst case access time of 70 ns.
+That's 14,285,714.2857 Hz, or 14.285714 Mhz.
+It is a little lower than the clock speed that the NTSC Commodore 64's VIC-II chip used as its master frequency.

 Adrien Kohlbecker has developed a breakout circuit board for the WDC 65C816 microprocessor.
 The breakout board preserves and exposes all of the 65C816's control, address, and data lines.
 Almost all signals are provided on a convenient row of breakout pins: the only two exceptions are exposed in labeled connection points on the PCB.

 The 65816 processor, new in 1983, offered features never exploited in its only two to-market implemntations, the Super NES and Apple IIgs.

-* The ABORT feature provided the capability for the 65816 to be used in the design of secure multi-uer operating systems, with security enforced in hardware
+* The ABORT feature provided the capability for the 65816 to be used in the design of secure multi14285714.2857-uer operating systems, with security enforced in hardware

 The goal of the Vega project is to apply the Kohlbecker breakout board in a multiple-processor environment, supporting up to four 65C816 CPUs, but with a view towards providing a generally useful bus mastering interface upon which a community of 65XX aware devices might operate.